Sundin/kubernetes-tutorial/README.md

 The guide is written with MacOS in mind.
 Most of the commands should be easily transposable to other operating systems as well though.

-- [Chapter 1: Core concepts](./introduction.md): If you are totally new to Kubernetes, the introduction will gently introduce you to some of the core concepts.
+- [Chapter 1: **Core concepts**](./introduction.md): If you are totally new to Kubernetes, the introduction will gently introduce you to some of the core concepts.
-- [Chapter 2: Create your Kubernetes cluster](./cluster.md): In this chapter we will use [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a Kubernetes cluster running locally on your computer.
+- [Chapter 2: **Create your own Kubernetes cluster**](./cluster.md): In this chapter we will use [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to create a Kubernetes cluster running locally on your computer.
-- [Chapter 3: Deploy your first pod](./pod.md): Using [Flux](https://toolkit.fluxcd.io/get-started/), we will inject a pod into the cluster.
+- [Chapter 3: **Deploy your first pod**](./pod.md): Using [Flux](https://toolkit.fluxcd.io/get-started/), we will inject a pod into the cluster.
-- [Chapter 4: Add an ingress to the pod](./ingress.md): In the final chapter, we will set up NGINX in order to route traffic properly into the cluster.
+- [Chapter 4: **Add an ingress to the pod**](./ingress.md): In the final chapter, we will set up NGINX in order to route traffic properly into the cluster.

+If you spot any errors, have questions, or want to give feedback, feel free to open an issue or create a pull request!
+Happy coding!